ankiano/resource-naming-guide/docs/source/index.rst

 ``data``
   The name 'data' might be used for various datasets, but by itself, it doesn't convey the nature or format of these data.
 ``new``
-  These names can become problematic over time as they remain undefined and become less informative when the 'newness' fades or another version emerges.
+  These names can become problematic over time as they remain undefined and become less informative when the **newness** fades or another version emerges.
-  In some cases, you might encounter abbreviations like 'new_new' or 'newer,' indicating something was new but has now become outdated or replaced by a newer version.
+  In some cases, you might encounter abbreviations like **new_new** or **newer**, indicating something was new but has now become outdated or replaced by a newer version.

 Choosing good names and identifiers